social-media-ethics-automation/book/book_contents/_build/html/_sources/ch04_data/01_anatomy_of_tweet/02_basic_data_types.md

 ```
 ````

 When computers store numbers, there are limits to how much space is can be used to save each number.
-This limits how big (or small) the numbers can be, and causes rounding with floating point numbers.
+This limits how big (or small) the numbers can be, and causes rounding with floating-point numbers.

 % TODO: https://jvns.ca/blog/2023/01/13/examples-of-floating-point-problems/

-Additionally programming languages might include other ways of storing numbers, such as fractions, [complex numbers](https://en.wikipedia.org/wiki/Complex_number), or limited number sets (like only positive integers).
+Additionally, programming languages might include other ways of storing numbers, such as fractions, [complex numbers](https://en.wikipedia.org/wiki/Complex_number), or limited number sets (like only positive integers).